Addiction Counseling Courses-NAADAC & NYS CASAC (OASAS) Approved

 Men also typically require more time than women to open up and voice their struggles or emotions.
 Therefore, specific therapy methods are more helpful to men than others.
 For example, men respond better to cognitive-behavioral therapy than introspection, meaning individual and group therapy sessions must be structured differently.

-Male sexual abuse is another serious issue that gender-specific treatment addresses that are often overlooked in traditional treatment settings.
+Male sexual abuse is another serious issue that gender-specific treatment addresses that is often overlooked in traditional treatment settings.
 Sexual abuse is a sensitive issue for men that can be handled more openly and honestly in a single-gender environment.

-3 Credit Hours (CASAC & NAADAC Renewal)
+20 Credit Hours (NYS CASAC & NAADAC Renewal)

-Cultural Competence and Treatment Issues
+Cultural Competence and Treatment Issues ($90.00)

 This course will review cultural respect, cultural competence, health disparities, health-related experience, complementary approaches, patient-centered care, trans-cultural communication, and skilled-centered approaches to care.